gsmainclusivetechlab/mmapi-nodejs-sdk/docs/common/checkApiAvailability.Readme.md

 # Check Api Availability

 `Here, CheckApiAvailabilityRequest() creates a GET request to /heartbeat`

+> `This endpoint returns the current status of the API`

 ### Usage/Examples